KishanRaj0007/Competitive-Programming/Idea Notes/Strings.md

 # STRINGS

 1. ## SUBSTRING CHECK
 To check for substring s in sting x, we use x.find(s).
 It searches for the first occurrence of the substring s within the string x.
-It returns the starting index (position) of the first occurrence of s in x.
+It returns the starting index of the first occurrence of s in x.
 If the substring s is not found, find returns a special constant value std::string::npos.

        if(x.find(s) == string::npos){